-The management of Serinus are able to access new exploration and production opportunities by utilising their extensive personal contacts in the industry.
+The management of the Company's are able to access new exploration and production opportunities by utilising their extensive personal contacts in the industry.
 In addition, the extensive business networks of KI in emerging markets and in Central and Eastern Europe are another likely source of new investment opportunities for the Company.

-Serinus' management believes that the deal flow available to it and its directors through Canada, London and in Europe will lead to continued access to attractive investment opportunities.
+The Company's management believes that the deal flow available to it and its directors through Canada, London and in Europe will lead to continued access to attractive investment opportunities.